We Split from Split, with no Banana Split …

 We stand as the director yells “CUT”.
 How in the world we end up past security is beyond me.
 The director talks to us.
 This is wonderful!
 It is way more exciting for Explorason than ‘another old town’.

 So we follow them.
 Up and down alleyways.
 We see a lot of different areas where they are filming.
-We see how they sit and direct people through TV sets so there is no shadows of people.
+We see how they sit and direct people through TV sets so there are no shadows of people.

 We believe life has perfect timing.
 To be in the right place at the right time.